 This year’s conference theme, “Global Politics in the Era of Climate Change,” aims to examine various aspects of global climate politics including the role of international agreements, civil society movements, indigenous communities, and state actors in addressing what can be argued is the existential challenge of our time.

 This conference welcomes critical inquiry of environmental issues in the fields of security, political economy, and human rights, as well as intersections within these perspectives.

 With its annual conference, the Student Association of Global Affairs seeks to provide a space for students and scholars to broaden this conversation.
 We invite abstracts for papers on the following and related topics in all aspects of global affairs:

-This conference seeks to create an interdisciplinary conversation on these topics, and we welcome participants (graduate students and early career scholars) from multiple disciplines, including, but not limited to, Political Science and International Relations, Sociology, Anthropology, Geography, Critical Security Studies, Critical Ethnic studies, American studies, African and American Studies, History and the Humanities.
+This conference seeks to create an interdisciplinary conversation on these topics, and we welcome participants (graduate students and early career scholars) from multiple disciplines, including, but not limited to, Political Science and International Relations, Sociology, Anthropology, Geography, and Regional/Area Studies.

-The submission deadline for abstracts is January 15, 2019.
+The submission deadline for abstracts is Monday, February 24th, 2020.
 Please submit an anonymous abstract of up to 400 words (in PDF or Word document form) to email@example.com.
-Please put your name and contact details in the email body and write “Paper Submission DGA Conference 2019” in the subject line.
+Please write your name and contact details in the email body and write “Paper Submission DGA Conference 2020” in the subject line.